 PANAV is a Java based structure-independent chemical shift validation and re-referencing tool.
 It is based on using residue-specific and secondary structure-specific chemical shift distributions calculated over small (3-6 residue) fragments to identify mis-assigned resonances.
 The method is also able to identify and re-reference mis-referenced chemical shift assignments.
 Comparisons against existing re-referencing or mis-assignment detection programs show that the method is as good or superior to existing approaches.

 A standalone version is also available.
-Download it with this link.
+Download here.

 GelScape is a web-based gel viewing and annotation system.

 With Shifty you can predict 1H, 13C, and 15N chemical shifts for your favourite protein using only its amino acid sequence as input.
 The technique uses dynamic programming to detect sequence homologies between your query and sequences of hundreds of previously assigned protiens in the BioMagResBank.

 SHIFTOR is a program for predicting φ, ψ, χ1, and ω torsion angles in proteins from 13C, 15N and 1H chemical shifts and sequential homology.
 For a test set of 31 proteins, SHIFTOR 30o-accuracy of predicting φ and ψ is close to 90%.
 The average χ1 accuracy is 81% while the ω accuracy is 99.98% for trans peptide bond identification and 93% for cis peptide bond identification.
 Overall, the program is 100X faster and its predictions are approximately 30% better than existing methods.